wyll-io/blog/content/posts/begin-with-aws-and-golang.md

 This function takes as arguments the context, the creation parameters and other non-mandatory options.
 Let's create the parameters below, knowing that the following are mandatory:

-- AttributeDefinitions: attributes of the primary key
+- `AttributeDefinitions`: attributes of the primary key
-- KeySchema: primary key scheme
+- `KeySchema`: primary key scheme
-- TableName: the name of the table
+- `TableName`: the name of the table

 We will also choose the `BillingModePayPerRequest` mode to simplify the exercise.